About the Journal

 3. To promote scientific freedom among Health science students

-In January 2021, the Journal introduced Student’s Journal of Information Technology, Planning and Management to serve as an interdisciplinary setting for the dissemination of information technology, health policy and management research from students of different academic background.
+In January 2021, the Journal introduced the Student’s Journal of Information Technology, Planning, and Management to serve as an interdisciplinary setting for the dissemination of information technology, health policy, and management research from students of different academic backgrounds.
 It brings together individual specialties from different fields into a dynamic academic mix.
-SJITPM is intended to enhance communication among health system researchers and administrators, policy and decision makers, legislators, practitioners, educators, students, and other types of professionals in the research that might have an effect on the healthcare delivery systems.
+SJITPM is intended to enhance communication among health system researchers and administrators, policy and decision-makers, legislators, practitioners, educators, students, and other types of professionals in the research that might have an effect on the healthcare delivery systems.

 Open Access policy